 There are certain exceptions to the age requirements, such as if you are married, legally emancipated, or belong to the military.

-Get Help with a Last Will and Testament
+Importance of a Written Last Will and Testament